ciaranrobrien/SwiftUIPageView/README.md

 ## PageView
 A view that arranges its children in a line, and provides paged scrolling behaviour.

+**Changes to the layout axis will cause the pages to lose their state, and will not be animated.**

 ### Usage
 ```swift
 PageView(.horizontal, alignment: .leading, pageLength: 250, spacing: 12) {